-A snapshot overview of schools in Amman that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Amman considered (but not necessarily chosen) by English-speaking expats.

 King's Academy (pending)

-American curriculum/ American High School Diploma/ AP; ages 12-18; co-ed; day and boarding; privately owned; 600 pupils
+American curriculum/ American High School Diploma/ AP; ages 12-18; co-ed; day and boarding; privately owned; 600 students

-Established in 2007 as a US style day and boarding school with great facilities (leading to the highest fees in Amman).
+Established in 2007, as a US style day and boarding school, with great facilities (leading to the highest fees in Amman).
 On a huge state-of-the-art campus with the primary instruction language being English, however all students are required to study Arabic.
-A new (2019) American head and accredited by the New England Association of Schools and Colleges (NEASC).
+A newish (2019) American head and accredited by the New England Association of Schools and Colleges (NEASC).

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-American curriculum American High School Diploma/ AP; ages 3-18; co-ed; day; independent; privately owned; 800 pupils
+American curriculum/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; privately owned; 800 students

 International school, originally set up for embassy families but now with students from 40 different nationalities.
 Located in West Amman on a nine acre campus.
 Accredited by the Middle States Association (MSA).

 Elite school, favoured by the royal family with an alumni list glittering with princes and princesses.
 Established in 1981, by the charitable Hashemite Society for Education.
-New principal and management in 2019.
+New principal and management in 2019 and now offering all four of the International Baccalareate programmes.
 Accredited by the Council of International Schools (CIS).

 Founded in 2000, mainly for families returning from abroad or bilingual families.
 Students from over 30 countries are taught in English except for religious studies (Arabic and Christian) which are offered in Arabic and English.
-Just under 50 per cent of candidates in 2019scored 38 points or above for the IB Diploma.
+Very successful results, with a pretty amazing 33 per cent, of a fairly small cohort of candidates, scoring 40 points or above for the International Baccalaureate Diploma.

 Reggio Emilia; ages 2-6; co-ed; day; independent; privately owned

-Established in 2010, based on the philosophies of Rudolf Steiner and Reggio Emilia.
+Established in 2010, the education is based on the philosophies of Rudolf Steiner and Reggio Emilia.
 Great parental feedback and they are building up the school age groups.

-Founded in 1992 as a mainly bilingual school with instruction in English and Arabic and much used by returning nationals or families with dual nationality.
+Founded in 1992, as a mainly bilingual school with instruction in English and Arabic and much used by returning nationals or families with dual nationality.
+Currently with a cohort from around 25 different nationalities.
 New lower school buildings in 2019 but there have been occasional reports of bullying in the past.
-Newly accredited (2018) by the Council of International Schools (CIS).
+Accredited by the Council of International Schools (CIS).

-38 nationalities made up mainly of dual nationals; most staff employed locally.
-Good facilities in prime location on the airport highway.
+The students are drawn from nearly 40 nationalities made up mainly of dual nationals.
+Most of the staff are drawn from locally based teachers.
+Good facilities in a prime location on the airport highway.